Release 3 (8.1.7)

 To use SQL*Plus release 8.0 or higher, a release 8.0 or higher database, and PL/SQL release 8.0 and higher functionality, complete the following steps:

 Forms applications run the same on Oracle7 and Oracle8i.
 However, review the new features described in Getting to Know Oracle8i to determine whether any of the new Oracle8i features would be beneficial to your applications or might otherwise affect them.
-Information about the ways in which the Oracle8i features interact with Forms applications is provided in the Oracle Forms 4.5 Reference Manual, Vol.1 and Vol. 2, the Oracle Forms 4.5 Developer's Guide and Forms 4.5 Advanced Techniques.
+Information about the ways in which the Oracle8i features interact with forms and developer applications is provided in the Oracle Developer documentation set.
+Also, the Oracle Developer documentation for your operating system contains instructions for upgrading your forms or developer applications.